-As you know, welding is the way to join stainless steel parts for repair work or even for craft projects.
+As you know, welding is the way to join stainless steel parts for repair or craft projects.
 But what type of welding is best for stainless steel?

 This article explains the different ways of welding stainless steel and the most appropriate methods.